 Most surgeons who perform rhinoplasty utilize the “open” approach, in which the incision is placed on the columella, the thin strip of tissue between the nostrils.
 Dr. Michael Eisemann and Dr. Bradley Eisemann are among the most experienced and well-trained surgeons in the region, and have extensive experience performing nose surgery with the “closed” technique, leaving no visible scar at the base of the nostrils.

 Open rhinoplasty incisions can be almost undetectable when performed meticulously.
 The incision allows for the skin and underlying soft tissue to be separated from the underlying cartilage and bone framework of the nose.

-The first step in the decision about the surgical approach occurs in a consultation with us at our private, state-of-the-art Houston clinic.
+The first step in the decision about the surgical approach occurs in a consultation with us at our private, state-of-the-art Houston plastic surgery clinic.
 There are risks and benefits to each option, and it is our job at Eisemann Plastic Surgery to give you all the available information and help you understand the approach that will best achieve your aesthetic goals.

 If you would like to improve the appearance of your nose, then nose surgery in Houston could be right for you.

-A nose job in Houston can improve all the following aesthetic issues:
+A nose job can improve all the following aesthetic issues:

 Revision rhinoplasty in Houston is performed to correct any suboptimal result after a primary rhinoplasty.
 At Eisemann Plastic Surgery Center, our surgeons are often called upon to repair a previously failed surgery.
 These can include an uneven or asymmetric result, a collapsed nose structure, functional breathing problems, or a variety of other issues.